rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-gitea/index.md

 After deploying the project, the installation needs to be maintained over time as, for example, new versions of the project's components are released.

-Maintentance is automated via the rollyourown.xyz project scripts.
+Maintentance is automated via the rollyourown project scripts.
 See [here](/rollyourown/projects/how_to_maintain/) for details.

 ## Project requirements